KBergermann/rk2expint/README.md

 This repository implements (RK)$^2$EXPINT, a technique leveraging rational Krylov subspace approximations to the matrix exponential acting on vectors for the efficient and scalable solution of large stiff systems of ordinary differential equations (ODEs) with exponential Runge--Kutta integrators.
 Furthermore, it contains Matlab codes reproducing the numerical experiments from the

 **Preprint:**
-[1] K. Bergermann and M. Stoll, Adaptive rational Krylov methods for exponential Runge--Kutta integrators, arxiv preprint [arXiv:2303.09482](https://arxiv.org/pdf/2303.09482.pdf), (2023).
+[1] K. Bergermann and M. Stoll.
+[Adaptive rational Krylov methods for exponential Runge–Kutta integrators](https://doi.org/10.1137/23M1559439), SIAM Journal on Matrix Analysis and Applications, 45(1), p.744-770, 2024.

 **Requirements:**
 All codes have been tested with Matlab version R2020b on Ubuntu 20.04.6 LTS.
 For everything to work, we depend on several (free) external software packages: